52 Different Types of Beetles in Arizona

 The beetles are often found on or near the ground or among vegetation.
 Though they can be seen during the day, they are most active at night.

-They are considered beneficial species of the types of beetles in Arizona because they eat other insects that compete with humans for food and habitat.
+They are considered beneficial species of beetles in Arizona because they eat other insects that compete with humans for food and habitat.

-There is no specific data available on population numbers, but it is estimated that there could be as many as 40 million black-and-white click beetles living in Arizona alone.
+No specific data is available on population numbers, but it is estimated that there could be as many as 40 million black-and-white click beetles living in Arizona alone.

 4. Boll Weevil